 - Most of Greece’s islands have their own varieties of honey – each with a unique taste and color depending on the flora and the weather conditions.
 Among the best in the world is the honey from Kythira island, said to be found on the breakfast table of Britain’s royal family.

 - Greeks use honey in a wide variety of their sweets from the famous traditional Cretan “myzithropita” (myzithra cheese pancakes with honey) to the world-famous baklavas, honey-dipped classics melomakarona cookies, and diples (ultra thin turnovers) prepared for Christmas and New Year’s.
+Go here for recipes and suppliers.

 - Make sure to taste the famed myzithropites when on Crete: a paper-thin treat, crisp to perfection, with the subtle sweet and sour taste of the local myzithra cheese heightened to the divine by the golden drops of Cretan honey.
 [Hint: the finest-tasting myzithropita ever I found one lucky day in the village of Kato Symi.]